 Poster presentations have become much more common at professional meetings as participation increases but the amount of time available for oral presentations doesn’t.
-Some students consider poster presentations as a lower stress way of sharing the results of their research.
+Some students consider poster presentations as a lower-stress way of sharing the results of their research.
 One benefit of posters is that it allows for much more interaction between the author and the audience.

 Many tips for creating an effective poster are the same as for an oral presentation.
-The most common two problems are text and figures that are too small, and having too much text.
+The most common two problems are text and figures that are too small and have too much text.
 The poster will be read from a distance of ~4 feet and in most cases a bulleted list will be more effective than a paragraph.
 Design your poster so that your audience can figure out the topic and purpose of your research in less than 20 seconds.
 There are typically dozens or hundreds of poster presentations going on at the same time.
 If you don’t grab your audience’s attention, they will move on.

 You’ll be standing next to the poster and can answer any questions.
 That’s another reason that you don’t need lots of text.
 But you’ll also have people walk up to you and ask for a quick summary.
-So, you should have a one minute summary prepared.
+So, you should have a one-minute summary prepared.
 It is also a good idea to have something to hand out to those interested.
 That could be a business card or a scaled-down version of your poster.
 Just give your audience something to take home.

 Publishing your research is sometimes considered the last step, when in fact publishing can inspire future research.
 Scholars have an obligation to publish because otherwise the research results are essentially lost.
-But there is also the personal satisfaction of knowing that research you did is permanently archived, for future researchers to use in their work.
+But there is also the personal satisfaction of knowing that the research you did is permanently archived, for future researchers to use in their work.

 Before you submit an article for publication, be sure to identify the list and order of the authors and the contributions each will make.
 While some articles will have only a single author, most, especially those that result from undergraduate research, will have at least two.

-The next step is to identify the journal where you would like to publish, and there are multiple factors to consider.
+The next step is to identify the journal which you would like to publish, and there are multiple factors to consider.
 Your research mentor can help you decide.
 Some journals have specific groups of authors; Metamorphosis requires authors to be undergraduates at schools that are part of the Council of Public Liberal Arts Colleges.
 Some journals have a geographic scope, such as the Transactions of the Illinois State Academy of Science.
 Most journals will be restricted by topic, as is the Journal of Political Science Education.
 Other things to consider are the costs of publishing and the reputation of the journal.